-The solution to this may be telehealth.
-Using technology, telehealth connects patients with their health care providers when they aren’t in the same location.
+If you want a change from bedside nursing or a medical office environment, then Telehealth in nursing may be your solution.
+Using technology, Telehealth connects patients with their health care providers when they aren’t in the same location.
 It’s available in every province and territory, and services can be tailored to patients’ needs.

-Overall, telehealth offers better access for and reach of patients, cost savings for health care providers, different or more flexible hours for nurses and patients, and reduced cost for services.
+Overall, Telehealth in Nursing offers better access for and reach of patients, cost savings for health care providers, different or more flexible hours for nurses and patients, and reduced cost for services.

 As of mid-April, in-person health care visits in Canada have decreased by about 50% since pre-COVID-19.
 At the same time, virtual methods (phone, video, and messaging or email) have increased over the same period by about 37%:

-Since the coronavirus pandemic, you can expect to see more and more telehealth jobs.
-Right now is the perfect time to take advantage of the telehealth nursing job opportunities out there if you’re looking for some extra work/experience.
-If you’re seeking a career change within the nursing field, telehealth nursing may be an excellent option for you to continue providing patient care.
+Since the coronavirus pandemic, you can expect to see more and more Telehealth in nursing.
+Right now is the perfect time to take advantage of the Telehealth nursing job opportunities out there if you’re looking for some extra work/experience.
+If you’re seeking a career change within the nursing field, Telehealth nursing may be an excellent option for you to continue providing patient care.

-Are you a current telehealth nurse or have worked as a telehealth nurse before?
+Are you a current nurse or have worked as a Telehealth nurse before?
 We’d love to hear your advice/tips to add to this article and share with our networking group.

 Please send your tips to email@example.com.